 In hot sunny weather, children are encouraged to wear hats for their protection.

 We strongly advise that jewellery should not be worn to school; only stud earrings or authorised medical chains should be worn.
 We insist that all watches and jewellery such as necklaces or earrings should be removed for physical activities.

 School teams will be loaned kit for matches; parents are asked to return it, laundered, as soon as possible.
-For the messier art/craft activities an aprons are provided.
+For the messier art/craft activities an apron are provided.
 A clothes-peg with your child’s name on it is the best way of ensuring the right pair of wellingtons comes home in wet weather!

-Each child should have a bag to keep his/her kit in.
+Each child should have a bag to keep their kit in.
 Every item of clothing, footwear or other property must be marked with the child’s name - either with sewn labels or indelible marker pen.
 This is most important and parents should make every effort to ensure that their children’s clothing can be readily identified.